rho180/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/task_sequence/README.md

 ```

-In the above example, two asynchronous parallel invocations of 'someTask' are invoked on the FPGA hardware represented by the firstInstance task_sequence object.
-The first parallel task is invoked with arguments 'argA' and 'argB', and the second invocation with 'argC' and 'argD'.
+In the above example, two asynchronous parallel invocations of `someTask` are invoked on the FPGA hardware represented by the `firstInstance` `task_sequence` object.
+The first parallel task is invoked with arguments `argA` and `argB`, and the second invocation with `argC` and `argD`.

 #### get
-The get method collects the result of a task_sequence task previously invoked through the async method.
-The get method for a particular task_sequence object has the same return type as the templated task function for the object.
-Calling get returns results in the same order in which the tasks were invoked.
+The `get` method collects the result of a `task_sequence` task previously invoked through the `async` method.
+The `get` method for a particular `task_sequence` object has the same return type as the templated task function for the object.
+Calling `get` returns results in the same order in which the tasks were invoked.

 ```c++
 // FPGA code